Our Mission

 President & CEO, Great Lakes Science Center

-Dr. Kirsten Ellenbogen began her tenure as third President and CEO of Great Lakes Science Center in 2013 with a strategic initiative developed in collaboration with corporate leaders to change the community’s narrative around advanced manufacturing for diverse middle-school youth and families.
-This work was recognized by the White House Office of Science and Technology Policy, who chose the Science Center as the unveiling site for the National Week of Making with Mythbuster’s host Adam Savage in 2016.
-Most recently, she has launched Cleveland Connections: a new initiative integrating emerging technologies, such as blockchain and industrial internet of things, to educate and empower youth in developing personal and community solutions.
-She leads an innovative and committed team at the Science Center that has used the best scientific research to develop safe operating models, allowing them to continue to serve families and schools during the public health and economic crises that have magnified persistent racial inequities in our community.
-The Science Center has been honored for this work and named a 2021 National Medal for Museum and Library Service finalist, recognizing their pioneering approaches and deep community partnerships during this difficult year.
+Dr. Kirsten Ellenbogen began her tenure as third President and CEO of Great Lakes Science Center in 2013 with a strategic initiative developed in collaboration with corporate leaders to change the community’s narrative around advanced manufacturing for Cleveland middle-school youth and their families.
+This work was recognized by the White House Office of Science and Technology Policy, who chose the Science Center as the unveiling site for the National Week of Making with MythBuster’s host Adam Savage in 2016.
+More recently, she launched Cleveland Connections: a new initiative integrating emerging technologies, such as blockchain and industrial internet of things, to educate and empower youth in developing personal and community solutions.
+The Science Center was honored for this work and named a 2021 National Medal for Museum and Library Service finalist, recognizing their pioneering approaches and deep community partnerships.

 Her research focus has included measuring the community impact of science centers and studies at the intersection of rhetoric, science communication, and informal science education.
-She was appointed to Section X of the British Association for the Advancement of Science and to the National Academy of Sciences' committee that produced Learning Science in Informal Environments.
-Dr. Ellenbogen’s energetic leadership on field-advancing initiatives such as the Center for Informal Learning and Schools and the Nanoscale Informal Science Education Network, has included serving as co-principal investigator of the Center for Advancement of Informal Science Education.
+She was appointed to Section X of the British Association for the Advancement of Science and to the National Academy of Sciences' committee that produced the report, Learning Science in Informal Environments.
+Dr. Ellenbogen’s energetic leadership on field-advancing initiatives such as the Museum Learning Collaborative, the Center for Informal Learning and Schools, and the Nanoscale Informal Science Education Network, has included serving as co-principal investigator of the Center for Advancement of Informal Science Education.
 She was elected President of the Visitor Studies Association in 2007.
 In 2010, she was awarded a Noyce Fellowship focused on using museum resources to help policy makers use scientific evidence to inform decision-making.
-She is honored to have received the recognition as the 2015 Community Inspiration Award at STEMCON, 2017 Crain’s Women of Note Award, 2019 Crain’s Notable Women in STEM, 2019 Cleveland Magazine Women Living STEM, and the 2021 Cleveland 500 Leaders, Doers, Visionaries, & Idea Generators Who Shape the City.
+She is honored to have received recognition as the 2015 Community Inspiration Award at STEMCON, 2017 Crain’s Women of Note Award, 2019 Crain’s Notable Women in STEM, 2019 Cleveland Magazine Women Living STEM, and Cleveland 500 Leaders, Doers, Visionaries, & Idea Generators Who Shape the City.
+And she is proud to celebrate that in 2022, 2023, and 2024, Great Lakes Science Center has been voted a top ten science museum in the USA Today 10Best Readers' Choice travel awards.

 Amanda R. Taunt